Comparing Religions

 Introduction

-This is not some vague, sanitised, pseudo-intellectual comparison with a “unbiased” view.
+This is not some vague, sanitized, pseudo-intellectual comparison with a “unbiased” view.
 Instead, a number of very important points are made, and the religions/worldviews are compared on that basis.
 A strong conclusion is made, and you will find ample references to verify the points I have made.

 Foundational Wisdom